GarrettSoftware/KeyValueReader/README.md

     bool doExtraThing;

     KeyValueReader kvr;
+    try {
         kvr.readFile("input.kv");
         kvr.getString("RUN_TYPE", runType);
         kvr.getInt("PROBLEM_SIZE", problemSize);
         kvr.getDouble("TOLERANCE", tolerance);
         kvr.getBool("DO_EXTRA_THING", doExtraThing);
+    }
+    catch (KeyValueReader::Exception e) {
+        // Catch errors
+    }

 ## Interface
-    enum STATUS {
+    enum Exception {
-        StatusSuccess,
-        StatusOpenFileError,
-        StatusParseFileError,
-        StatusKeyNotFound,
-        StatusStringConversionError
+        ExceptionAlreadyReadAFile,
+        ExceptionFileNotRead,
+        ExceptionOpenFileError,
+        ExceptionParseFileError,
+        ExceptionKeyNotFound,
+        ExceptionStringConversionError
     };

-    explicit KeyValueReader();
-    ~KeyValueReader();

-    STATUS readFile(const std::string &filename);
+    void readFile(const std::string &filename);
-    STATUS getString(const std::string &key, std::string &value);
+    void getString(const std::string &key, std::string &value);
-    STATUS getInt(const std::string &key, int &value);
+    void getInt(const std::string &key, int &value);
-    STATUS getDouble(const std::string &key, double &value);
+    void getDouble(const std::string &key, double &value);
-    STATUS getFloat(const std::string &key, float &value);
+    void getFloat(const std::string &key, float &value);
-    STATUS getBool(const std::string &key, bool &value);
+    void getBool(const std::string &key, bool &value);
     void print();
+    void reset();

 ### readFile
 This function reads and parses the file given by `filename`.
-It will return `StatusSuccess` if the file could be read and parsed correctly.
+If a file has already been parse, `ExceptionAlreadyReadAFile` is thrown.
-If the file cannot be opened, `StatusOpenFileError` is returned.
+If the file cannot be opened, `ExceptionOpenFileError` is thrown.
-If there is a parse error, `StatusParseFileError` is returned, but in this case, some lines may be parsed correctly and those lines will be stored by the KeyValueReader.
+If there is a parse error, `ExceptionParseFileError` is returned, but in this case, some lines may be parsed correctly and those lines will be stored by the KeyValueReader.
-In the case of parse errors, a line is printed to standard out specifying the file and line of the error.
+In the case of parse errors, a line is printed to standard out specifying the line number of the error.

 ### getString, getInt, ...
 These functions take a `key` as input and return the appropriate `value` in the KeyValueReader.
+If a file has not been read, `ExceptionFileNotRead` is thrown.
-If the `key` does not exist, `StatusKeyNotFound` is returned.
+If the `key` does not exist, `ExceptionKeyNotFound` is thrown.
 If something other than getString is called, a conversion from a string value to the appropriate value is made.
-In this case it is possible to get a `StatusStringConversionError` returned.
+In this case it is possible to get an `ExceptionStringConversionError` returned.
-If there is no error, `StatusSuccess` is returned.
 Note, the key search is not case sensitive, but the value returned from getString does not change the case of `value` from the input file.

 ### print
 This function prints all the key/value pairs in the KeyValueReader.
+If a file has not been read, `ExceptionFileNotRead` is thrown.

-### Error checking macro
+### reset
-To do...
+Resets the KeyValueReader to a state where a new file may be read.

 ## File Format